Ballantine Books | 2016

 Holy Nordic crime fiction, Batman!

-Ughhh, please just completely ignore that I started this book review with a holy batman exclamation.
+OKAY, please completely ignore that I started this book review with a holy batman exclamation.
+I am high and it was playing on a loop in my head so I had to say it.

-If you’re a fan of the aforementioned genre, you will love this novel.
-It’s really hit or miss for me, but this one is a hit.
+If you’re a fan of the aforementioned genre, you will absolutely love this novel, I promise.
+Nordic crime fiction is always hit or miss for me, but this one by Camilla Grebe is a hit.

 Let’s start our bookworm asses at the beginning, shall we?

-A unidentified, decapitated woman is found in the bed of a moderately famous, very wealthy CEO.
+An unidentified, decapitated woman is found in the bed of a moderately famous, very wealthy CEO.
 And he, Jesper Orre, has seemingly disappeared.
+He’s not a fucking magician, so what the fuck?

-DI Peter Lindgren is lead detective on the case.
+DI Peter Lindgren is the lead detective on the case.
 He’s a despondent, sullen character.
-He has an ex-wife who hates him and a troubled teenage son, whose issues could probably be traced back to his ongoing search for a connection with his father.
+He has an ex-wife who hates him and a troubled teenage son whose issues could probably be traced back to his ongoing search for a connection with his father.
 Only time and again, he finds that Peter has been, and always will be, more interested in his job than his family.
+It’s a tale as old as crime fiction itself.

-Also lending us their insight is Hanne.
-She’s a former criminal profiler who has had to leave her career behind once the effects of her early onset dementia left her unable to do her job to the best of her ability.
+Also lending their insight to the narrative is Hanne.
+She’s a former criminal profiler who had to leave her career behind after the effects of her early-onset dementia left her unable to do her job to the best of her ability.
 She’s stuck in a loveless marriage with a controlling man, and can’t even trust her own mind.
 So, when she’s asked to consult on the case of the headless woman, she says fuck it and finds her strength to make the leap into independence, despite her illness.
-Yas, girl!
-She was a total badass in a very classy, understated way.
-And I totally aspire to that.
-But for now I’m a messy contradiction swamp demon.
-But still…I’m aspiring.

 Last is the perspective of the enigmatic Emma.
-Hers is the only POV which is told in the past, as she recounts her relationship with fiance Jasper Orre.
-A secret relationship, because he is her employer.
+Hers is the only POV which is told in the past, as she recounts her relationship with fiancé Jasper Orre.
+It’s a secret relationship, because he is her employer.
 Emma is sweet and naive, having gone through life being told that there is something odd about her, something different that has always made her feel alone.
 Until she meets Jasper and feels as though she’s found a kindred spirit.

 My overwhelming urge to scream RUN BITCH RUN at Emma stayed with me through most of the book and that’s an interesting emotional level to maintain, I’ll tell you that.
 Sweet, poor, stupid Emma.
 Pinning all her hopes and dreams on a man because he makes her feel like a person who finally belongs?